Article I: Name

 the Association may be called by the Chair, by the Secretary at the

-request of two or more members of the Board of Directors, or by
+request of three or more members of the Board of Directors, or by

 Association voting members holding at least twenty percent (20%) of the